codekcv/headless-commerce/README.md

 This is more of a Proof of Concept that developers can look/learn into and can serve for demo purposes as well.
 A bootstrap material too perhaps.
 Depending on what happens after I finish this, I might build another one that has real application; turning the client side of this into a package, and giving it extensible and modular components that plugs in the admin panel and connect to your own API.

 > #### Update: I have plan on pivoting this into a headless CMS for a specific market.
-But for now, I will build as is to settle myself and in this stack and weaving the architecture.
+But for now, I will build as is to settle myself and of what stacks to use and weaving the architecture.

 ### Demo: <a href="https://kcv-admin-panel.netlify.app" target="_blank" rel="noopener noreferrer">Admin Panel</a> (on-going development)
 [![codekcv](https://circleci.com/gh/codekcv/admin-panel.svg?style=shield)](https://app.circleci.com/pipelines/github/codekcv/admin-panel)